Gabbumaay/Optimal_Path_finding_by_A-star_Algorithm/Readme_Group_1.txt

 Kindly follow the Instuctions....

 1) Download the input file named  "input.txt" in the main.
-2) while executing the code, Enter the name of the text file.
+2) while executing the code,it takes the input file by file handling.

--> file contains following as inputs { no.of.cities, co-ordinates of the respective cities, distances available for the cities. }
+-> file contains following as inputs { no.of.cities, co-ordinates of the respective cities, distances matrix for the cities. }

 3) you will be prompted whether to go with the HOP path or not Enter 0 / 1